 The study programme gives a broad, general and to large extent application-independent competence in risk assessment and risk management.
 As risk management is being implemented in an increasing number of industries and sectors, candidates with a strong general basis are needed to ensure proper implementation.

-The principal aim of the study program is to give the students the knowledge and basic thinking required to approach risk and uncertainty to support decision-making.
-Central topics covered are include: What is the meaning of risk?
+The principal aim of the study program is to give the students the knowledge, skills and basic thinking required to approach risk and uncertainty to support decision-making.
+Central topics covered are; What is the meaning of risk?
 What is the meaning of uncertainty?
 How to express risk and uncertainty?
+How to analyse reliability and availability?
 How to give weight to uncertainties?
-How to analyze reliability and availability?
-HowÂ to understand the precautionary principle and how to apply it?
+How to understand the precautionary principle and how to apply it?
 How to determine acceptable risk?
-How to balance different concerns, such as health, safety, environmental, economical and security concerns?
+How to balance different concerns, such as health, safety/security, environmental, and economic concerns?
 How to apply cost-benefit and cost effectiveness analyses?
-How to apply expected values in risk management?

 Hva kan du bli